kgort6/kgort6.github.io/index.md

 I have a *blog*!

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+Hello, I'm a fourth year electrical engineering student currently taking ELEC4630 and I welcome you to this blog.
+This is my first time using fastai and I will document my progress with it in this blog, along with other useful tips on GUI construction.

 ![Image of fast.ai logo](images/logo.png)